 What are the limitations of Nerve Block?

 Typically, the effects of a nerve block injection are temporary and offer little to no long-term relief.
 Each individual is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
-A patient may feel benefits after a round of injections, or none at all.
-Delivery of the medication to the correct spot can fail, thereby rendering the injection ineffective.
-If the nerve blocks don't help alleviate your pain, however, your doctor will most likely recommend a different treatment approach.
+A patient may feel benefits after a round of injections, or none at all despite delivery of the medication to the correct spot.
+If the nerve blocks don't help ease your pain, however, your doctor will most likely recommend a different treatment approach.